rks101/isdp/README.md

 [Attention is all you need](https://arxiv.org/pdf/1706.03762) from Google Brain (Ashish Vaswani) and Google Research.

+August 2017
+On 24th August 2017, the Supreme Court of India delivered a historic unanimous verdict for India, declaring that the "**Right to Privacy is Fundamental**" and recognizing it as an intrinsic part of Article 21 - Right to Life and Personal Liberty.
+Privacy is Not Absolute.
+Like other fundamental rights, it is subject to reasonable restrictions.
+The state can limit privacy for legitimate aims such as national security, public order, prevention of crime, protection of health, and rights of others.

+In 2012, Justice K. S. Puttaswamy (Retd.), a former judge of the Karnataka High Court, filed a writ petition challenging the Aadhaar scheme on the grounds that it violated the right to privacy.
+The Supreme Court's verdict in 2017 is in response to the debate that "**Is the right to privacy a fundamental right under the Constitution of India?**"

 May 2017
 [WannaCry ransomware](https://www.kaspersky.com/resource-center/threats/ransomware-wannacry), [how it was stopped](https://www.cloudflare.com/en-gb/learning/security/ransomware/wannacry-ransomware/) and [EternalBlue](https://en.wikipedia.org/wiki/EternalBlue)